 Promotion of Telemedicine

-Patient portals can reduce the number of unnecessary patient visits to your office, allowing you to fit in more patients who actually need to see you.
-This can help facilitate telemedicine, which allows patients to consult with you through the messaging system.
-For example, instead of a patient scheduling an appointment to see you for a change in medication doses, the patient could ask you about it over the patient portal.
-Using this feature allows you to keep that appointment open for a patient who either has an illness that requires a diagnosis and prescription in-person, or one who needs immediate medical care.
-More than 25% of family practices were using patient portals for prescription-related purposes as of June 2014.
+Patient portals can also reduce the number of unnecessary patient visits to your office, allowing you to fit in more patients who actually need to see you.
+This can help facilitate telemedicine, which enables patients to consult with you through the messaging system.
+For example, instead of scheduling an appointment to see their physician for a change in medication doses, the patient could ask you about it using the patient portal.
+Using this feature lets you to keep that appointment open for a patient who either has an illness that requires a diagnosis and prescription in-person or one who needs immediate medical care.

 Fewer Medical Errors

 When receptionists and other staff in a medical office take phone calls, they have to relay the information that patients give them to the nurses and physicians.
 This sometimes leads to misinterpretations of patient needs and medical issues.
 Being able to receive written messages from patients allows you and your staff to correctly interpret what your patients need so that you’re well informed and can make the appropriate decisions.